WHAT’S HAPPENING IN TIGRAY

 The targeted violence and destruction have resulted in a massive humanitarian crisis with widespread displacement, severe shortages of food, water, and medical supplies.
 Escalating insecurity, lack of humanitarian access, and communications disruptions continue to worsen conditions.

-- Intentional destruction of land and livelihoods, drought, and the worst locust infestation in 25 years have put the population on the brink of famine: 350,000 people in Tigray are living in “famine conditions.”
-An estimated 91 percent of the population needs emergency food.
+- Intentional destruction of land and livelihoods, drought, and the worst locust infestation in 25 years have put the population on the brink of famine: 400,000 people in Tigray are living in “famine conditions.”
+An estimated 91 percent of the population needs emergency food, and 100,000 children could suffer life-threatening malnutrition in the next year–a ten-fold increase.

 - As of late March, the crisis had displaced nearly 1.1 million people across Tigray and neighboring Afar and Amhara regions.
 Almost 70,000 have fled to Eastern Sudan.